TechisHeaven/TechisHeaven/README.md

 * 🌍  I'm based in New Delhi , India
 * ✉️  You can contact me at [vermajihimanshu2004@gmail.com](mailto:vermajihimanshu2004@gmail.com)
-* 🧠  I'm learning Next JS , React JS , Solidity , ES6 JavaScript , Supabase
+* 🧠  I'm learning Rust, Next JS, React JS, ES6 JavaScript, Solidity
-* ⚡  And a BCA Student too.
+* ⚡  And a BCA Student.

 ### Skills